python/mypy/docs/source/additional_features.rst

         two: Dict[str, str] = attr.Factory(dict)
         bad: str = attr.ib(16)   # Error: can't assign int to str

-In Python 3.7, similar functionality have been added to the standard library via dataclasses.
+In Python 3.7, similar functionality has been added to the standard library via dataclasses.
 They can be defined using the ``@dataclasses.dataclass``
 decorator: